-Video editing is a task that requires you to have access to a high-quality display and enough computing power to process large video files.
+Video editing is a task that requires more than just the best video editing software.
+You need access to a high-quality display and enough computing power to process large video files.
 Whether you’re a creative who works on professional-quality videos or you want to launch a YouTube channel, investing in the right laptop will make video editing much easier.
-The is a great choice since it has some of the best components for pretty much everything.

 It’s easy to feel confused if you’re not familiar with performance specs.
 We’ve compared different laptops to select the best computers you can use for video editing.
 We’ve put together a few recommendations to help you find the right laptop for your video editing needs.